“Whatever you do, work at it with all your heart, as working for the Lord” Colossians 3:23

 The Pupil Premium strategy is reviewed annually.

-For the previous academic year 2023/2024 - the Pupil Premium Grant allocation was £18,155.
+For the previous academic year 2024/2025 - the Pupil Premium Grant allocation was £18,460.

-There remains a gap between the attainment of most Pupil Premium pupils and their peers.
+There remains a gap between the attainment of some Pupil Premium pupils and their peers.
 Some pupils have specific or significant difficulties which impact on their learning.
 We have also identified a lack of independence skills which improves significantly as pupils move through the school.
 We have access to regular advice and support from the Educational Psychology Service and the Cheshire East Autism Team, through their consultation process.
 Advice from other outside agencies such as the Speech and Language Service, Sensory Processing Occupational Therapy Support Service and the School Nursing Service is used to meet the needs of our pupils.

-During the last academic year, we accessed training from the Cheshire East Autism Team on children with Pathological Demand Avoidance and the strategies which can be used to best support these needs which affect some of our Pupil Premium children.
+We have accessed training from the Cheshire East Autism Team on children with Pathological Demand Avoidance and the strategies which can be used to best support these needs which affect some of our Pupil Premium children.

 Access to emotional support from staff has been beneficial in helping pupils to identify how they feel.
 They are encouraged to use strategies to reduce anxiety and self-regulate their emotions.
 This has led to an increased sense of well-being and self-confidence.